Are you considering starting an S Corporation?

 Well, the profits and losses of your business will pass by your personal tax return.
 This just means your actual business isn’t going to get taxed – just the shareholders of said business.
 So, as long as you take care of your personal taxes, you have nothing to worry about.

 Why Be an S Corporation?

-It’s a good idea to be an S Corporation if your business qualifies because it offers the protections of an LLC with the tax advantages of a corporation.
+It’s a good idea to be an S Corporation if your business qualifies because it offers the protection of an LLC with the tax advantages of a corporation.
 It’s the best of both worlds.

 S Corporation Advantages

-The advantages of an S Corporation include liability protection, avoiding self employment taxes, credibility, and ownership transfer.
+The advantages of an S Corporation include liability protection, avoiding self-employment taxes, credibility, and ownership transfer.

 Liability protection: An s corp protects the owners from the debts and liabilities of the business in most cases.